 Symptoms of persin toxicosis in birds includes the inability to perch, respiratory distress, congestion, fluid accumulation around the bird’s heart and lungs and liver and kidney failure.

 If caught in time, your bird can receive treatment for avocado poisoning; however, due to a bird’s high metabolic rate and unique anatomy (including air sacs), many birds do not survive once exposed to avocado or other dangerous poisons.

 Concerns about Poisons and Pets

 Most veterinarians would recommend that we use the “better be safe than sorry” approach when it comes to feeding our pets table scraps and foods usually reserved for our dinner plates.

 If you have concerns about fruits, vegetables and other foods that you might considering feeding your pet, make sure to discuss first with your veterinarian to avoid any accidental poisoning or gastrointestinal issues.
 There are numerous foods that have proven to be toxic to our pets.

 One step to ensure my pet’s safety?
 Making sure that my adventurous—and insatiably hungry—Labrador can no longer rummage for a snack in my neighbor’s yard.
 Return to the Pet Health Zone

 Christine Gowen, managing editor of the VPI Pet HealthZone, has enjoyed a menagerie of pets throughout her lifetime, including dogs, cats and exotic critters such as guinea pigs, hamsters, black-hooded rats, a mouse, and even a chicken.
-She is the proud parent of four kids—two of which are her beloved Labrador retrievers.
+Along with her husband, she is the proud parent of three kids—two of which are her beloved Labrador retrievers.

 Email this article to a friend or share it via your favorite social network.